-- The Shenango River is a "wild spot" in the region that needs protected from encroachment and more/better public access to this special resource. - Preservation of open space is important to retaining the rural character of parts of the region.
+- The Shenango River is a "wild spot" in the Region that needs to be protected from encroachment; also more/better public access to this special resource is needed. - Preservation of open space is important to retaining the rural character of parts of the Region.